 A comprehensive examination of cave fauna biodiversity in North America is underway with partners at the San Antonio Zoo's Department of Conservation and Research, Illinois Natural History Museum, The Nature Conservancy, New Jersey Institute of Technology, Rogers State University, United States Fish and Wildlife Service (USFWS), and the Oklahoma Department of Wildlife Conservation.
 Several weeks were spent monitoring federally listed Endangered species and state listed species in three cave systems where no previous inventories had been completed.

-The San Antonio Zoo's Department of Conservation and Research (DCR) has partnered with Virginia Tech, Eglin Air Force Base, and USFWS to develop a captive assurance colony of one of North America’s most critically endangered salamanders, the Reticulated Flatwoods Salamander (Ambystoma bishopi).
-A small captive colony has been implemented at the DCR, endemic to the southeastern United States in a mere few isolated localities.
-Husbandry protocols are being documented to share with officials and project partners and efforts are in place to establish captive breeding strategies to potentially supplement declining wild populations.
+San Antonio Zoo currently holds a population of critically endangered reticulated flatwoods salamanders, endemic to the southeastern United States in a mere handful of isolated localities.
+Husbandry protocols are being developed to share with resource agencies and project partners.
+Efforts are in place to establish captive breeding strategies and to potentially supplement declining wild populations.
 This program was started in 2004.

 San Antonio Zoo and volunteer staff collect data on amphibain presence on zoo grounds by evening monitoring of frog calls.
 All data collected is submitted to FrogWatch USA and iNaturalist.
 As of 2015, the San Antonio Zoo FrogWatch chapter was listed as the second largest chapter in the state of Texas.